Worship at Messiah Lutheran Church

 Come as You Are

 Simply being together in worship is more important to us than what people wear, where they are in the faith journey, or whether they act and talk a certain way.
 Bring all of yourself to worship, and come as you are.
-We also won't ask you to check your brain or your doubts at the door.
+We won't ask you to check your brain or your doubts at the door.
 Whether you’re a lifelong Christian or exploring your faith, we’d love to worship with you.
 We believe that worship is for everyone.
-As a Reconciling in Christ congregation, we affirm and welcome LGBTQ+ individuals and anyone seeking a space that they can bring their whole selves to worship.
+As a Reconciling in Christ congregation, we recognize that many have been harmed and excluded by churches in the past, and we know going to church might feel unsafe or scary.
+At Messiah, we welcome, include, and protect our LGBTQ+ siblings as well as anyone else who has historically been excluded from the Church.